gaphor/gaphor/README.md

 and interact with models programmatically.

 Non-Goals:

-- Generating UML diagrams from source code - [pynsource](https://github.com/abulka/pynsource) or [pyreverse](https://github.com/pylint-dev/pylint/tree/main/pylint/pyreverse) might be what you are looking for
+- Generating UML diagrams from source code. [pynsource](https://github.com/abulka/pynsource) or [pyreverse](https://github.com/pylint-dev/pylint/tree/main/pylint/pyreverse) might be what you are looking for.
-- Generating source code from diagrams or creating other concrete executable artifacts including use of fUML or ALF
+- Generating source code from diagrams or creating other concrete executable artifacts including use of fUML or ALF.

+Allthough it is possible to perform those tasks, Gaphor is a library, those goals are not part of this project.

 ## 💾 Install